zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

     USB adapters can be used.
 Allow multiple --upload with address ranges.

 V2.3
-    Added Support for F2xx and MSP430X architectures.
-Improved 3rd party Library support for Linux and Windows.
+    Added support for F2xx and MSP430X architectures.
+Improved 3rd party library support for Linux and Windows.

 References